Skip to content

 Telemedicine

-Telemedicine has made it easier for patients to consult with cardiologists remotely, allowing for more convenient management of drawing:yw-tzomiaao= heart conditions and follow-up care.
+Telemedicine consultation has made it easier for patients to consult with cardiologists remotely, allowing for more convenient management of drawing:yw-tzomiaao= heart conditions and follow-up care.

 Advanced Treatments